 Odin takes the completed suit of armor to the Council of Godheads so that each “sky-father” can imbue it with a portion of his power, making it all but invincible.
 Odin then names this armored dreadnought the Destroyer and hides it in a temple in the jungles of Vietnam.
 He also constructs a gigantic sheathed sword for the Destroyer to use against the Celestials should the Fourth Host judge humanity unfit to survive, which comes to be known as the Odinsword.
 [Thor #300]

 A human wizard named Ebrok magically transforms two household cats into sentient humanoid felines whom he names Flavius and Helene.
-Ebrok then begins training the two creatures in the mystical arts.
-As the population of Cat People begins to grow, members of Ebrok’s Sorcerers Guild begin to oppose his actions.
+Ebrok then begins training the two creatures in the mystic arts.
+As the two Cat People begin to reproduce, members of Ebrok’s Sorcerers Guild come to oppose his actions.
 The sorcerer Belasco, with others, casts a spell which banishes the Cat People to a pocket dimension known as “The Land Within.”
 One aspect of the spell compels the Cat People to respond to any earth-born sorcerer who summons them.
-However, having learned of the Guild’s plans, Flavius and Helene cast spells to prevent the two of them from being banished.
-They remain with Ebrok until they are eventually discovered by the Sorcerers Guild.
-One of the wizards kills Ebrok, and an enraged Flavius hurls a container of their current experiment at the murderer.
-Within the container is a virus that eventually sweeps over all Europe and comes to be known as the Black Plague.
-Flavius and Helene flee from the Sorcerers Guild into the mountains, where they begin work on a cure for the Black Plague.
-However, the Sorcerers Guild casts a spell preventing Flavius and Helene from creating new Cat People, causing them to shift their research into a process for transforming humans into Cat People.
-Their first success is to transform a human woman into the feline warrior known as the Tigra, who slays their enemies in the Sorcerers Guild.
-Following the destruction of the Guild, Flavius and Helene are able to discover a cure for the Black Plague and sire a new race of Cat People.
+However, having learned of the Guild’s plans, Flavius and Helene cast spells to prevent themselves from being banished.
+They remain with Ebrok for many years until they are eventually discovered by the Sorcerers Guild.
+One of the wizards kills Ebrok, and an enraged Flavius hurls a glass flask containing their current science experiment at the murderer.
+Within the flask is a bacterium that eventually sweeps over all Europe and comes to be known as the Black Plague.
+Flavius and Helene flee from the Sorcerers Guild into the mountains, where they search for a cure for the Black Plague.
+However, when the Sorcerers Guild casts a spell preventing Flavius and Helene from creating new Cat People, they shift their research into a way to transform humans into Cat People.
+Their first success is transforming a human woman into the feline warrior known as the Tigra, who slays their enemies in the Sorcerers Guild.
+Following the destruction of the Guild, Flavius and Helene are finally able to discover a cure for the Black Plague and sire a new race of Cat People.
 In time, the demonic nature of the Land Within transforms the original Cat People into demons themselves.
 The sorcerer Belasco survives the Tigra’s attack and uses his magic to extend his life.
 Although he eventually begins serving the Undying Ones, Belasco retains control over the Cat People from the Land Within.
 [What If? #35, West Coast Avengers #6, Fantastic Four #314]

 A Chinese monk named Kan founds an order devoted to the ways of peace and serenity.
 After being victimized by an evil sorcerer, Kan devotes himself to serve those sorcerers who fight evil.
 Kan trains his first-born son to follow in his footsteps.
 In the following generations, every first-born child is pledged to do likewise.
 His descendants include Hamir the Hermit and Wong.
 [Doctor Strange v.2 #44]